ONLYOFFICE/docspace-api-sdk-csharp/docs/PeopleThirdPartyAccountsApi.md

 <a id="signupthirdpartyaccount"></a>
 # **SignupThirdPartyAccount**
-> void SignupThirdPartyAccount (SignupAccountRequestDto? signupAccountRequestDto = null)
+> EmployeeWrapper SignupThirdPartyAccount (SignupAccountRequestDto? signupAccountRequestDto = null)

 Creates a third-party account with the parameters specified in the request.